wpcodefactory/popup-notices-for-woocommerce/readme.txt

 And sometimes, depending on the theme, they get so discreet customers don't see it or there are cases where they are just too ugly.

-**Popup Notices for WooCommercee** adds WooCommerce Notices into beautiful Popups that will be noticed and appreciated.
+**Pop-up Notices for WooCommercee** adds WooCommerce Notices into beautiful Popups that will be noticed and appreciated.

 == Premium Version ==
 Do you like the free version of this plugin?